valtido/sentry-docs/src/collections/_documentation/clients/ruby/config.md

   }
   ```

+&nbsp;
 ## Environment Variables

 `SENTRY_DSN`

 : After you complete setting up a project, you’ll be given a value which we call a DSN, or Data Source Name.
-It looks a lot like a standard URL, but it’s actually just a representation of the configuration required by Raven (the Sentry client).
-It consists of a few pieces, including the protocol, public and secret keys, the server address, and the project identifier.
+It may look like a URL, but it's actually just a representation of the configuration required by Sentry SDKs.
+The DSN consists of a few pieces, including the protocol, public key, server address, and project identifier.

   With Raven, you may either set the SENTRY_DSN environment variable (recommended), or set your DSN manually in a config block: